MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-init-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+You must have [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) enabled for the repository being scanned.

+> [!IMPORTANT]
+> This task is supported with Azure Repos Git repositories only.

-The build pipeline must call the tasks in the following order.
+The pipeline must call the tasks in the following order.

 1. Initialize CodeQL
-1. AutoBuild (or your customer build tasks)
+1. AutoBuild (or your custom build tasks)
 1. Perform CodeQL analysis

 The AutoBuild task is optional and may be replaced with your custom build tasks.
 Either AutoBuild or your custom build tasks must be run for your project to be analyzed.